ZeroBitzz/Newtritious/README.md

 # Newtritious
-Do you want to live slightly longer?
-Use this app and you probably will.
+Do you want to live longer and healthier?
+Use this app and you probably will!

 ## Description
 Get recipes for food based on certain preferences, such as diet, calorie limits, etc. and save them for later if you create an account with this app!

-## Screenshot
-Nothing for now

-## Live Url Link
-Nothing for now
+## Current state of app
+Live links and upkeep are no longer being supported, feel free to check out the code though!

 ## Licence
 MIT